 Rachel Kottler: Yeah.

 One other example about how to get people to convert… We do a lot of telemarketing.
-For new donors, we do an online welcome series that ends with and asked to become a sustainer.
+For new donors, we do an online welcome series that ends with an ask to become a sustainer.
 Then we also do telemarketing where we’re calling those same people and thanking them for joining the program and becoming a donor to the Human Rights Campaign.
 Right after that, the telemarketer is asking if they’d consider giving monthly.
 A lot of people are doing it.
 It’s more convenient for you.
 You’ll make a difference every month – We really try to go after those people through multiple channels right away.

 Dolph Goldenburg: So, let’s talk about that online welcome series.
 I want to know more.